camillesharp/cs260-startup/README.md

 ### CSS Frameworks
 I was surprised how easy it is to add bootstrap elements into my HTML.
 I have never looked into Tailwind CSS, but I want to learn how to use it more.

+### Simon CSS
+I cloned the simon css repository and then deployed it to production.
+I learned that I have to be in the right folder when I deploy the code, otherwise it won't work.